Air Fryer Chicken Nuggets

 To store: Leftover chicken nuggets can be stored in the refrigerator in an airtight container for up to 5 days.

-To reheat: Either put them back in the air fryer at 180°C/350°F for 2-3 minutes or pop them in a preheated oven.
-Avoid the microwave, as the chicken will lose its crispiness.
+To reheat: Either put them back in the air fryer at 350°F for 2-3 minutes or pop them in a preheated oven.
+Avoid using the microwave, as it can cause the chicken to lose its crispiness.

 To freeze: Let the nuggets cool before transferring them to an airtight container or freezer-safe bag, and store them in the freezer for up to 6 months.